isomerpages/pa-corp/_our-programmes/imPAct@Hong Lim Green.md

 *PAssion Card members enjoy exclusive discounts.M: PAssion Card Member.
 NM: Non-Member

 ^Resumption of Day Pass will be piloted in phases from March 2022 onwards, subject to SMM guidelines. imPAct@Hong Lim Green reserves the right to suspend the Day Pass at any time.

+To view the full terms and conditions for the fitness membership, please click [here](//).

+For more information on the fitness membership, please call us at 6786 0016.